-This page is about Charlotte NC photos I took during a recent business trip to North Carolina.
-I want to provide a few digital photo tips on ordinary photos.
+This post is about a few Charlotte NC photos I took during a recent business trip to North Carolina.
+I want to provide you a few random photography tips using ordinary photos.

 These photographs are not award winning by any means, but you can still get a few composition and lighting tips by reading this article.